DherajK2/Google-Coursera/Google Data Analytics Professional Certificate/Share Data Through the Art of Visualization Course 6/Module 3/Module 3 challenge.md

 **Which of the following statements correctly describe presentation best practices?
 Select all that apply.**

 - **Answer:**
-  - `The setting depicts a challenge, an inefficient process, or a new opportunity.`
+  - `The setting describes what’s going on, how often it’s happening, what tasks are involved, and other background information.`
-  - `The aha moment involves sharing recommendations.`
+  - `The plot creates tension in the current situation.`
-  - `The big reveal highlights how data can be used to solve the problem.`
+  - `An effective presentation supports the data storytelling narrative.`

 ---